 First determine how much your children are really into rocks.
 Do they really want to learn about them OR do they just want to collect them and play with them?
 Either way your child can learn, observe, and explore rocks to their hearts content!

-If your child really want’s to learn to identify and collect them for further study then I suggest you print rock identification charts or cards from below.
+If your child really want’s to learn to identify and collect them for further study then I suggest you print rock identification charts or cards from below or visit our post with over 40 free resources for rocks and minerals.
 Keep an eye out at garage sales or used book sales for rock books.
 We splurged and paid full-price for Rocks, Gems and Minerals (A Golden Guide).
-Disclosure: I used our Amazon affiliate links in this post to provide you with a quick reference.
-I may make some money from any purchases you make at no additional cost to you.
 Funny thing is we found an older version of the same book for .50 at a garage sale!

 Third, look through boxes and containers you already own to store your rocks in.
-If you find or purchase tumbled or shiny rocks you may want to store them in individual compartments versus one big box.
+If you find or purchase tumbled or shiny rocks you may want to store them in individual compartments like a plastic tackle box versus one big box.

 Here’s a peak inside our homemade rock kit: